A Pedestrian Accident Attorney Can Help Your Case

 Common pedestrian accident injuries

-When pedestrians are involved in a car accident, they may suffer injuries that range from mild to life-threatening.
+Depending on the severity of the accident, pedestrian injuries can range from mild to life-threatening.
 It is not uncommon for injured pedestrians to suffer:

 - Traumatic brain injuries